There are multiple characters going by “Jester”. A jester’s costume is after all much like a comic book costume.

 During his original appearance, he seemed almost on Daredevil (Matt Murdock)’s level.
 This is likely because Powers reached his physical peak early during Murdock’s career, but couldn’t maintain it.
-Or perhaps he had an accident or sickness ?
+Or perhaps he later had an accident or sickness ?

 By the 1970s, he has become more of a schemer than a fighter.

 He also has a high level of intelligence.